Entanglement Entropy of the Two-Dimensional +-J Ising Model on the Nishimori Line: Calculated Results

-For a uniform quantum system, the entanglement entropy is asymptotically proportional to the logarithm of the correlation length~\cite{Kitaev, Calabrese}.
-Under the presence of randomness, the relation is not trivial.
-Thus we numerically investigate the behavior of $\langle S \rangle$ in Eq.~(20).
-In particular, we target the Nishimori point, which is essential in the phase diagram of the $\pm J$ Ising model.

-We numerically calculate the partial sum $V^M_{~}$ in Eqs.~(11)-(14) with high numerical precision by means of the TEBD method~\cite{Vidal, Daley, Verstraete}, which has many aspects in common with the imaginary-time evolution by DMRG method~\cite{White}.
-The method allows us to represent $V^M_{~}$ in the form of orthogonal matrix product~\cite{Ostlund, Vidal_0, Schollwoeck}.
-Under the representation, the norm of $V^M_{~}$, which appears in the right-hand side of Eq.~(15) as the denominator, can be obtained with small numerical effort, and also the wave function $\Psi^M_{~}$ can be.
-In each height $M$, the transfer matrix $U^M_{~}$ is implicitly prepared by creating $W_{\ell}^{M}$ for $\ell = 1$ to $N-1$ according to the stochastically created randomness for the bond interactions.
-The multiplication process $V^{M+1}_{~} = U^M_{~} V^M_{~}$ is performed by applying $W_{\ell}^{M}$ each by each to $V^M_{~}$ and taking configuration sum locally.
-It should be noted that $W_{\ell}^{M}$ does not represent local unitary evolution, and therefore just after the multiplication, $V^{M+1}_{~}$ is not represented as the canonical orthogonal matrix product~\cite{Schollwoeck}.
-Thus we adjust the matrices contained in $V^{M+1}_{~}$ into the correct canonical form by {\it sweeping} without any evolution in the TEBD method.
-After that, we calculate the singular values $\lambda_{\xi}^{~}$ in Eq.~(16) at the center of the system to obtain $S^M_{~}$ by Eq.~(19).
+The partial sum $V$ in Eq.~(8) can be obtained with high numerical precision by the TEBD method~\cite{Vidal, Daley, Verstraete}, where $V$ is represented in the form of the canonical matrix product~\cite{Ostlund, Vidal_0, Schollwoeck}.
+The multiplication of the transfer matrix $V' = U^M_{~} V$ is performed by applying each $W_{\ell}^{M}$ to $V$ and taking the configuration sum locally.
+Note that each $W_{\ell}^{M}$ does not represent local unitary evolution; therefore, the obtained $V'$ is not represented as the canonical matrix product~\cite{Schollwoeck}.
+We transform $V'$ into the canonical matrix product before we evaluate $S$.
+Singular values $\lambda_{\xi}^{~}$ are obtained naturally in the numerical calculation by the TEBD method.
+We treat the system size up to $N = 300$.
+The system size limitation is chiefly due to the computational time required for the random average, while the memory/storage requirement is not severe.
+Most of the numerical calculations are performed on the K-computer.

-The necessary matrix dimension, $\chi$ in the matrix product representation, is dependent on the system width $N$, since long-range entanglement occasionally appears during the successive creation of $\Psi^M_{~}$.
-We treat the system widths up to $N = 300$, and therefore we check the convergence in $\langle S \rangle$ with respect to $\chi$ for the severest case, when $N = 300$ and at the Nishimori point.
-Performing trial calculations up to $\chi = 28$, we confirmed that $\chi$-dependence in $\langle S \rangle$ is negligible if $\chi \ge 22$ is satisfied.
-Thus we choose $\chi = 24$ in the following calculations, since $\chi = 28$ is numerically too time-consuming if the parameter sweeping on the Nishimori line is considered.
-The system size limitation chiefly comes from the computational time required for the random average, while the memory/storage requirement is not severe at all.
-Most of the numerical calculations are performed on K-computer, a parallelized super computer.